 “The Barnett family waited more than three decades for answers about the genetic cause of the disease that took their two oldest sons,” Dr. Falk says.
 “Because of advances in genetic technologies, many families can now be given a definitive mitochondrial diagnosis in months, or sometimes, even weeks.

 “The Barnett family’s generous funding support will enable us to find answers for more families, which is essential to guide our ability to develop and offer advanced care and treatments.”

 Dr. Falk adds, “the ultimate impact of their support is to improve the quality and quantity of life for children and adults affected by the diverse array of mitochondrial diseases."

 Chuckie and Michael

 Raising three boys in the late 1970s was hectic, but Marsha and Allen wouldn’t have had it any other way.
 Their oldest, Michael, was unusually bright.
 He started reading at age 3 and enjoyed talking with the adults in his life.
 Their middle child, Chuckie, was a happy and easy-going child who didn’t let small motor challenges — like struggling to use scissors in nursery school — get him down.
-Their youngest, Jeffrey was the instigator and a natural athlete.
+Their youngest, Jeffrey was a natural athlete who was always sensitive to other people.
 Even at 2½ years old, Jeffrey ran faster than his older brothers, but seemed to gauge their abilities and adjust.

 Chuckie was the first to exhibit troubling symptoms — repeated low-grade fevers, a staggering gait, unusual weight gain, labored breathing, and eventually, loss of muscle control of his eye movements.
 The Barnetts repeatedly brought him to doctors and hospitals, yet no one could explain the cause or meaning of his unusual symptoms.